RtopRS/Rtop/README.md

 cd RTop && cargo build --release
 ```

-Your executable will be in the `target/release/` folder, it is named `rtop`.
+Your executable will be in the `target/release/` folder, it is named `rtop-rs`.

 ## Contributors
 [<img width="45" src="https://avatars.githubusercontent.com/u/63391793?v=4" alt="SquitchYT">](https://github.com/SquitchYT)